 KCB was established in 1976 when the Kenya Government acquired 100 percent shareholding in the then National and Grind Lays Banks (KCB 2023).
 The motive behind this was to make it easier for the locals to access credit facilities.
-Since then, a number of capital restructuring has occurred with the government shareholding standing at 17 percent as of 2010 while the public shareholding accounting for 83 percent.
-Competition in the banking industry is identified as a major causal factor of the strategic changes the financial institution has gone through.
+Since then, a number of capital restructurings have occurred with the government shareholding standing at 19.76 percent as of 2023 while the public shareholding accounting for 80.24 percent.
+Competition in the banking industry is identified as a major causal factor in the strategic changes the financial institution has gone through.
 For example, changing from government owned to private hands was a strategy to make the bank more competitive through development of a sustainable corporate culture.